 Professor Robert Hooijberg

-Robert Hooijberg is Professor of Organizational Behavior at IMD.
+Robert Hooijberg is Professor of Organizational Behaviour at IMD.

 He has a PhD from the University of Michigan and teaches at IMD in Lausanne.
 His areas of special interest are leadership, negotiations, team building, digital transformation and organizational culture.